Test-Time Efficient Pretrained Model Portfolios for Time Series Forecasting: Conclusion

-\paragraph{Limitations and future work.} We focused on test-time efficiency because inference often dominates the computational budget in deployed forecasting systems.
-To that end, we showed that small portfolios of pretrained models can match the performance of much larger models while requiring substantially less compute at test time.
-Although we did not study the impact of the pretraining phase in detail, our design choices follow standard practice (see Appendix~\ref{appendix:new_chronos}.
+\paragraph{Limitations and future work.} Although we did not study the impact of the pretraining phase in detail, our design choices follow standard practice: T5-architecture based Chronos-Bolt model with straightforward modifications, see Appendix~\ref{appendix:new_chronos}.
 Also, our theoretical observations in Appendix~\ref{appendix:bias_variance} provides a bias-variance perspective that helps explain the observed gains and suggests implications for the role of pretraining.
-Understanding how the number of training iterations and other pretraining hyperparameters interact with our bias–variance explanation would be a valuable direction for future research.
+Understanding how the number of training iterations and other pretraining hyperparameters interact with our conclusions would be a valuable direction for future research.
+Similarly, our experiments were conducted with encoder-decoder transformer architectures.
+Future work can investigate portfolios of transformers based on other types of architectures.
 Moreover, while we hand-crafted the specialist portfolios using known dataset features (e.g., domain or frequency), future work could explore more principled approaches.
 For instance, foundation model specialists can be formed by incorporating boosting-style objectives \citep{freund1997adaboost}.
 Finally, this work focused on weighted ensembling; future research could explore more sophisticated methods such as stacked ensembling \citep{breiman1996stacked} that can lead to higher accuracy.

 {d_{\text{ff}}} {d_{\text{kv}}}